joshkraft/joshkraft-blog/_posts/2020-10-08-A-Roadmap-for-Passing-the-AWS-Machine-Learning-Specialty-Certification.md

 The other 50% of the exam covers the AWS services relevant to training, tuning, debugging, and deploying models in the AWS cloud.

 > **Note**: At the time of this writing, AWS offers a 50% discount on a future certification exam after passing any of the AWS certifications.
-As such, it may make sense to actually take one of the entry level AWS exams first (such as Cloud Practitioner, which costs $100), in order to learn the fundamental AWS services.
+As such, it may make sense to actually take another AWS exam first (such as Cloud Practitioner, which costs $100), in order to learn the fundamental AWS services.
+Assuming you pass, you can then use the discount to sign up for the Machine Learning Specialty exam.
->
-> Assuming you pass that exam, you can then use the 50% discount to sign up for the Machine Learning Specialty exam.
 All in, you would spend $250 for 2 certifications, rather than $300 for 1 certification.

 ### Reccomended AWS Resources